Subaru-PFS/drp_1d/README.md

 ## Additional documentation

-Detailed documentation about this software can be found by building the provided documentation:
+Documentation about the python API of this software can be found by building the provided documentation:

 Build documentation:

-    cd $ROOT_DIR/tools/
+    cd $ROOT_DIR/pylibamazed/doc
-    python ./builddoc.py`
+    make html

 Then open in your web browser:

-    $ROOT_DIR/docs/html/index.html
+    $ROOT_DIR/pylibamazed/build/html/index.html

 ## Base environment install guide